 FWS enables students who demonstrate financial need to earn wages to assist with paying for their education expenses.
+Through part time education-related or community-service employment.
 Students earn at least the current hourly minimum wage by working at the College, for nonprofit agencies or for-profit businesses within the community.
 Carrington helps eligible students locate jobs; certain restrictions apply.
 Unlike traditional sources of income, FWS earnings are exempt from the subsequent year's expected family contribution calculations.
 Students must complete the FAFSA® to be considered for FWS funds.
 FAFSA® is a registered trademark of the U.S. Department of Education.